andy30sh/TravelAppServer_v2/README.md

 Installing:
 1. git clone https://github.com/andy30sh/TravelAppServer_v2.git
 2. config mailac.js
-    2.1 Open mailac.js file with code editor
+    2.1.
+Open mailac.js file with code editor
-    2.2 Edit the SMTP server config, e.g. for your own Google mail account 2.3 Save the file
+    2.2.
+Edit the SMTP server config, e.g. for your own Google mail account 2.3.
+Save the file
 3. npm install
+4. Initial database content (Optional)
+    4.1.
+Open server.js file with code editor
+    4.2.
+Change the value of 'isDbInit' to 'true' e.g. 'const isDbInit = true;' 4.3.
+Save the file
+    4.4.
+Execute app by run command 'npm run start' 4.5.
+After execute complete (message will shown in console) 4.6.
+Revert the value of 'isDbInit' to 'false', then save file

+Executing:
-4. npm run start
+1. npm run start

 Testing:
 1. When you see the 'Travel App Server RESTful API server started on: 8088' message in console mean server ready for accept connection from port 8088
 2. Use Postman program as the RESTful client
-    2.1 Enter URL and select the method (GET or POST) e.g. http://localhost:8088/user/forget (POST) 2.2 Click 'Body' tag and select 'x-www-form-urlencoded' tag 2.3 Enter 'Key' and 'Value' for request parameters 2.4 Click 'Send' to submit the request
+    2.1.
+Enter URL and select the method (GET or POST) e.g. http://localhost:8088/user/forget (POST) 2.2.
+Click 'Body' tag and select 'x-www-form-urlencoded' tag 2.3.
+Enter 'Key' and 'Value' for request parameters 2.4.
+Click 'Send' to submit the request
-    2.5 Get the response result in bottom session
-    2.6 Click 'Save' to store and reuse the request
+    2.5.
+Get the response result in bottom session 2.6.
+Click 'Save' to store and reuse the request

 RESTful APIs: